sagemath/trac_to_gh/Issue 7103.md

 # Issue 7103: fix "mysterious error" in parallel doctesting first time: see ticket #7079

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7103

 Original creator: was